alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 ## Integration with assistants

 To be visible to assistants like Google Assistant/Amazon Alexa/Apple HomeKit (Siri) an item must have the correct tag.
-Items created automatically with PaperUI (Simple Mode item linking: `Configuration > System > Item Linking > Simple mode > SAVE`) will get automatically the correct tag from the binding: in particular items associated with these channels will have the following tags:
+Items created automatically with PaperUI (Simple Mode item linking: `Configuration > System > Item Linking > Simple mode > SAVE`) will get automatically the default tag from the binding: in particular items associated with these channels will have the following tags:

 - `switch` / `brightness` channels will have the `Lighting` tag
 - `shutter` channel will have the `Blinds` tag